MoRe-ERL: Learning Motion Residuals using Episodic Reinforcement Learning: Limitations and Future Works

-\section{\replaced{Limitations} and Future Works}
+\section{Limitations and Future Works}

 We proposed MoRe-ERL, a general residual learning framework tailored for episodic reinforcement learning.
 MoRe-ERL can be built on top of any method within the ERL category and demonstrates significant improvements over learning from scratch.
 By identifying the crucial intervals within the reference trajectory and applying residual learning to these segments, MoRe-ERL enhances both learning efficiency and task performance.
 However, although MoRe-ERL is capable of refining the trajectories and achieved a high success rate, its performance highly depends on the quality of reference trajectories.
 In case of poor quality, MoRe-ERL has to make extra effort to escape from the pattern provided by the reference trajectory and can not demonstrate advantages.
-Furthermore, while MoRe-ERL offers a novel solution to refine trajectories, the timing to trigger and request such refinements is also crucial.
-An additional high-level decision-making layer is needed to trigger refinement and select refinement strategies best suited for the given circumstances.
+Furthermore, while MoRe-ERL offers a novel solution to refine trajectories, the timing to trigger and request such refinements is also crucial. \replaced{An additional high-level decision-making layer is needed to trigger refinement and select best suited refinement strategies.}

-For future work, we aim to explore \replaced{(a) extending methods such as \cite{otto2023mp3} to automatically identify triggers for replanning; (b) more flexible modifications of reference trajectories, such as compressing or stretching specific segments; (c) leveraging sequence encoding techniques for improved representation of the reference trajectories.}